superlinked/VectorHub/docs/articles/recommender_from_clickstreams.md

 The index's first column is the hotel ID.
 The next 16 columns (numbered 0-15) represent the learned embedding.
 There are 16 numbers, because we set `vector_size=16`.

-Now that you have an embedding for each hotel, you're ready to implement your hotel recSys!
+Now that you have an embedding for each hotel, you're ready to implement your hotel RecSys!

 ## Recommendation system: suggesting other hotels